lanthaler/HydraConsole/README.md

 generic API clients possible.
 The HydraConsole is such a generic API client in the form of a single-page web application.

+For a high level description of how the HydraConsole works, please refer to my dissertation
+[Third Generation Web APIs—Bridging the Gap between REST and Linked Data][2].

 Installation
 ------------

-At the moment, the HydraConsole uses a [JSON-LD Processor][2] and a proxy written in PHP to access and process responses of Web APIs.
-Thus, the simplest way to install the HydraConsole is to use [Composer][3].
+At the moment, the HydraConsole uses a [JSON-LD Processor][3] and a proxy written in PHP to access and process responses of Web APIs.
+Thus, the simplest way to install the HydraConsole is to use [Composer][4].

 If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command: